vexide/vex-sdk/packages/vex-sdk-jumptable/README.md

 ## Stability

 > [!CAUTION]
 > Since `vex_sdk_jumptable` simply provides bindings over firmware address offsets, no stability guarantees can be made around these APIs.
-Use this crate at your own risk - these could change any any point in time with a firmware update (although they probably won't in a major way, since this would break existing user programs).
+Use this crate at your own risk — these could change any any point in time with a firmware update (although they probably won't in a major way, since this would break existing user programs).

 ## SDK Coverage

 This project aims to cover 100% of the publicly available symbols present in the `v5_api` SDK, as well as any private symbols that have been released to the public (such as `vexTaskAdd`).

-Functions present in `libv5rt` that are currently are **NOT** in `vex_sdk_jumptable`:
+Functions present in `libv5rt` that are currently **NOT** in `vex_sdk_jumptable`:
 - Most things outside of `v5_api.h` and `v5_types.h`.
 This includes the "user functions", which are basically convenience methods for passing in port indexes directly (e.g. `vexImuReset` vs. `vexDeviceImuReset`).
 - Startup code like `vexStartup` and `vexMain` (Rust code should handle this instead!), as well as C runtime shims.
 - `vexSdkVersion`, since we aren't an official SDK.